 Wedged between the South Atlantic and the Kalahari, the beautiful Namibia harbours the world’s oldest desert, the highest sand dunes, and one of the most notorious coasts to shippers, aptly named Skeleton Coast.
 It’s one of the world’s newest independent republics.

-With its deserts, seascapes, bushwalking and boundlessness, Namibia is a real treat for any traveller.
+With its deserts, seascapes, bushwalking and boundlessness, Namibia is a real treat for any traveller going on a Namibia safari tour.
 It’s rich in natural resources, has a solid modern infrastructure, diverse cultures and 300 days of sunshine a year.

 Previously known as South West Africa, Namibia used to be a German settlement.
 Since World War I it came under the administration of South Africa, but the German heritage is still very evident in the architecture, place and dress of the Herrero tribe’s womenfolk, who still copy the dress of the 19th century German missionaries’ wives.